-RSM US LLP, located at 555 17th Street, Suite 1200, Denver, CO 80202, serves as the independent registered public accounting firm for the current fiscal year.
-The firm provides services including audit of annual financial statements, and other tax, audit and related services for the Fund.
+RSM US LLP, located at 555 17th Street, Suite 1200, Denver, CO 80202, served as the independent registered public accounting firm since the Fund's inception through its fiscal year ending April 30, 2023.
+Cohen & Company, Ltd., located at 1350 Euclid Ave., Suite 800, Cleveland, OH 44115 serves as the independent registered public accounting firm for the current fiscal year.
+The Fund has changed its fiscal year such that the current fiscal year will end March 31, 2024.
+Cohen & Company, Ltd. provides services including audit of annual financial statements, and other tax, audit and related services for the Fund.